Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

-Experience the thrill of a close encounter with a Great White Shark either from the boat or from an underwater cage.
-Travellers have the unique opportunity to photograph these awe-inspiring animals feeding at the surface, right alongside the boat.
+Experience the thrill of a close encounter with a Great White Shark either from the boat or an underwater cage.
+Travellers have the unique opportunity to photograph these majestic animals feeding at the surface, right alongside the vessel.

-Experience the thrill of a close encounter with a Great White Shark either from the boat or from an underwater cage.
-Travellers have the unique opportunity to photograph these awe-inspiring animals feeding at the surface, right alongside the boat.
+Experience the thrill of a close encounter with a Great White Shark either from the boat or with shark cage diving.
+Travellers have the unique opportunity to photograph these majestic animals feeding at the surface, right alongside the vessel.

 Activity information: Great White Shark Surface Viewing & Cage Diving Trips

-• The trip normally begins at 10h00 in the morning from Kleinbaai, which is 2 km along the coast from the village of Gansbaai.
+• The trip typically begins at 10h00 in the morning from Kleinbaai, which is 2 km along the coast from the village of Gansbaai.

-• After dropping anchor, we all begin attracting Great Whites with a specially-formulated 'Chum' mixture, made from completely legal ingredients.
-Sharks are seen 99.9% of our trips.
+• After dropping anchor, we all begin attracting Great Whites with a specially-formulated 'Chum' mixture, made from entirely right ingredients.
+Sharks have seen 99.9% of our trips.

-• Once the Great Whites arrive, you will have the opportunity to photograph these awe-inspiring animals feeding at the surface, right alongside the boat.
+• Once the Great Whites arrive, you will have the opportunity to photograph these majestic animals feeding at the surface, right alongside the boat.
 This is when you enter the cage!

-• It is recommended that you book well in advance and allow at least 2 days diving in case of adverse weather conditions.
-Passengers are exposed to the open sea while traveling to and from the islands.
-At the islands the boat is anchored off the lee sides and protected bays.
+• It is recommended that you book well in advance and allow at least two days diving in the case of adverse weather conditions.
+Passengers are exposed to the open sea while travelling to and from the islands.
+At the islands, the boat is anchored off the lee sides and protected bays.

 • Vinyl side curtains give additional protection from the wind and water spray.